 How best to handle lawsuits brought against a company has stimulated from this blogger large amounts of commentary.
 Ideas about how best to hire a qualified and cost-effective litigation firm fall under my category, Outside Counsel Management (See my post of May 19, 2006: evaluation of litigation firms; Aug.
 3, 2005: Baxter’s Litigation Advisory Board; May 1, 2006: litigation management trends; and May 4, 2005: insurance defense firms.).

 In addition, 12 metaposts on this blog relate directly or substantially to litigation management.
-The ones most closely allied with litigation management include the 800-carat gorilla, e-discovery (See my post of July 26, 2008: e-discovery with 24 references.), internal discovery teams (See my post of May 3, 2008: internal discovery teams with 8 references.), expert witnesses (See my post of Feb.
+The ones most closely allied with litigation management include the 800-carat gorilla, e-discovery (See my post of July 26, 2008: internal discovery teams (See my post of May 3, 2008: internal discovery teams with 8 references.), expert witnesses (See my post of Feb.
 2, 2008: expert witnesses with 9 references.), transitioning cases to a new firm after a competitive bid (See my post of Sept.
 12, 2008: transfers of matters to new counsel with 8 references.), and conducting an early assessment of the case (See my post of Feb.
 23, 2008: early case assessment with 8 references; June 10, 2008: firm hired solely for ECA.).

 That is not all.
 Other litigation metaposts consider service providers for litigation-related tasks (See my post of Jan.
 28, 2007: cottage industry, litigation with 8 references.), litigation hold orders (See my post of Aug.
 27, 2008: litigation hold notices with 6 references.), and preventing lawsuits from starting (See my post of Aug.
 27, 2005: model litigation audit checklist; June 20, 2008: bonuses by Tyco for prevention of suits; and arbitration or mediation (See my post of Jan.
 16, 2008: arbitration with 14 references.).